pranitt24/engg-math4-normal-distribution/README.md

 This project is built on the belief that visual learning beats memorization — especially in mathematics.

+Project Evaluation

+The Normal Distribution Explorer effectively converts a complex mathematical topic into an engaging and interactive learning tool.
+Instead of relying only on formulas and static diagrams, it allows students to visualize how the bell curve changes with different values of mean and standard deviation.

 ## 👥 The Team
 This project was developed by a team of 6 students from the **Information Technology** branch at **Vidyalankar Institute of Technology (VIT), Mumbai.**